Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists health rule summaries with specific fields (id, name, enabled) and optionally fetches full definitions.
-It distinguishes from siblings like appd_get_health_rule_violations which focuses on violations.
+Description clearly states the tool lists health rule summaries (id, name, enabled) for an application via the Alerting REST v1 API, and optionally fetches full rule definitions.
+This is specific and distinguishes from siblings that deal with violations or other configs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.